Protofall/Crayon-Game-Framework/README.md

 **CHECK** Do we also require the `convert` command?
 Its used for changing the png's size to be power of 2 by power of 2

 For TexturePacker:
-+ Go onto their website and download the free .deb file
++ Go onto their website https://www.codeandweb.com/texturepacker/download
++ Download the free installer file (For WSL/Dreamcast choose the Linux .deb file)
 + Install it
 + Run it once, read the legal stuff (Or not) and type "agree"
++ You can now use the program

 If I remembered that correctly, now you should have an up and running Crayon framework.